NHSDigital/dtos-analyse-data-science/projects/DTOSS-9018-SPIKE-Writing-from-our-laptop-to-ACTUAL-FDP-data-sets/README.md

 We construct arbitrary, but realistic-looking datasets of 100,000 events (or messages) using [create_local_json_lines_file.py](./create_local_json_lines_file.py).
 We then upload to Foundry using [upload_file_to_foundry_dataset.py](./upload_file_to_foundry_dataset.py).
 We send either one dataset at a time or many datasets concurrently (up to the RAM and CPU resources of the laptop).
+Each file is written to _it's own Foundry dataset object_ because a dataset (strictly a dataset branch) can only have one live transaction at a time.
 It takes around 30 seconds to upload 235MB whether we use one, two, or ten concurrent processes.
 My internet upload speed is ~60Mb/s or 7.5MB/s; and 235/7.5 = 31s.
 So, the bottleneck is probably my internet upload speed.